RancidDax/namazu.tools/uwu.md

 - [Phase 5.3: Suppression](/uwu#phase-53-suppression)
 - [Phase 5.4: Roulette](/uwu#phase-54-roulette)

-### Phase 1: Garuda
+## Phase 1: Garuda
 [Toolbox](https://ff14.toolboxgaming.space/?id=882261013862561&preview=1){: .btn .btn-blue }

+### Important Mechanics

+{: .warning }
+**Feather Rain** - Garuda will make a shriek sound and without any castbar, feathers will drop on all players, this will happen many times during the fight.

+{: .tanks }
+> **Slipstream** is a dodge-able cleave, be careful not to face this into the party.
+>
+> **Downburst**, a heavy physical Tankbuster which will require mitigation.

+This summary is written to accompany the above toolbox, use it as a reference.

-- The phase starts with the MT pulling boss to mid and facing boss north.
+The phase starts with the MT pulling boss to mid and facing boss north.
 DPS should be behind boss and OT and Healers stay east with the OT between Healers and the boss.
-- MT to dodge the Cleave attack {% glossary slipstream %}.
-- One Healer will get Mistral Song, the boss will send a ranged attacked to Healers and OT will soak the hit with Healers (first hit takes more damage)
+One Healer will get Mistral Song, the boss will send a ranged attacked to Healers and OT will soak the hit with Healers (first hit takes more damage)
-- Party should ALL move WEST to avoid the tornado spawning under Healers.

-#### Plumes
+### Plumes
-- Plumes will spawn around the arena.
+Multiple Plumes will spawn around the arena.
+OT needs to grab the Spiny plume and be ready for heavy damage.

 {: .warning }
 STOP AOE IMMEDIATELY.
 The Spiny plume will become fixated on the first person to deal damage to it, this MUST be the OT.

-- Once the plumes have gathered on the party, AOE them down leaving the Spiny plume with some health left (aim for 25%ish)
+Once the plumes have gathered on the party, AOE them down leaving the Spiny plume with some health left (aim for 25%ish).
-- MT dodge {% glossary slipstream %}, then move back in and take Downburst (Heavy Phys Tankbuster)
-- **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.

-{: .note }
-Feather Rain occurs many times in this fight, get familiar with the sound of Garuda Shrieking and react accordingly.
+After Feather Rain, kill the spiny plume to spawn a bubble, party can then move into this ready for cleanses.

-#### Cleanses
+### Cleanses
 The following is a mechanic where we will take turns to gain and cleanse stacks by entering and leaving bubble, the order is very precise and required to be able to clear the fight, if you fail the order but survive the mechanic, you will fail later mechanics.

 - Kill spiny plume, everyone except OT move into bubble.